raphaelmue/dashup/docs/SRS.md

 The response time should be as low as possible.
 The reload of the page may not take longer than 5 seconds and in average a response time of 3 seconds is acceptable.
 Therfore the backend should keep up graphic elements like the panels to avoid too large computing effort if there is a high number of panels mandated on the dashborad of a user.

 ### 3.4.2 Throughput
-The information displayed on the different panels showed in the dashboard should be reloaded every 10 ms. Because of the provision of these data by foreign APIs and servers the fetchung process could take longer.
+The information displayed on the different panels showed in the dashboard should be reloaded every 10ms.
+Because of the provision of these data by foreign APIs and servers the fetchung process could take longer.
 To prevent such a scenario corresponding connventions and rules must be introduced.

 ### 3.4.3 Capacity
 The dashboard has to be designed for a large number of users.
 An increase of new members shouldn't slow down the system in the same way.